Marketplace Recipe: Vendors Example

 Similar to linking an order and a product to a vendor, you can link other data models to vendors as well.

-For example, you can link sales channels to vendors or other settings.
+For example, you can link sales channels or other settings to vendors.

 Storefront Development#

-Medusa provides a Next.js Starter storefront that you can customize to your use case.
+Medusa provides a Next.js Starter storefront, which you can customize to fit your specific use case.

 You can also create a custom storefront.
 Check out the Storefront Development section to learn how to create a storefront.